cyrus-and/chrome-remote-interface/README.md

 following arguments:

 - `err`: a `Error` object indicating the success status;
-- `tabs`: the array returned by `http://host:port/json/list` containing the tab list.
+- `targets`: the array returned by `http://host:port/json/list` containing the target list.

 When `callback` is omitted a `Promise` object is returned.